-To continue in the Honors Program students are required to maintain a minimum cumulative overall GPA of 3.3, and a cumulative GPA of 3.0 in honors courses.
-Students who do not maintain these standards may continue in the Honors Program on Honors Program probation.
-Please see the Georgian Court University Honors Program Expectations document distributed at your orientation for details about probation for your cohort.
-Honors probation does not affect the student's standing in the university.
+To continue in the University Honors Program, students are required to maintain a minimum cumulative overall GPA of 3.3, and a cumulative GPA of 3.0 in honors courses.
+Students are also required to make consistent progress toward fulfilling the requirements of the program.
+Failure to meet these requirements may result in students being placed on Honors Program Probation or being dismissed from the program.
+See Honors Program Probation/Dismissal from Program below.